Fumi76/go_monkey/README.md

 I got my hands dirty while reading the book "Writing an interpreter in Go".

 And then I'm done with "Writing a Compiler in Go".
-I think it would be great to have more illustrations about the concepts and the layout of the instructions and stack.
+I think it would be great to have more illustrations about the concepts and the layout of the instructions and the stack.

 * Lexer that distills the meaning of human readable source code into more essential form that arranges tokens which are defined and given its own meaning in the programming language.
 * Parser that transforms source codes(tokens lexed by Lexer) to AST structure.
 Here, Top down operator precedence parser (a.k.a.
 Pratt parser) is picked up and implemented.